 LUCES is a nonprofit organization that works to ensure bright futures for young Latinos in Wisconsin by providing mentoring and several merit and need-based scholarships.

-On September 2005, a small group called Club Mexiquense was created to work with small issues involving our Latino community in South Central Wisconsin.
+On September 2005, Pedro Albiter and a small group of Madison's community members formed "Club Mexiquense".
+This group was created to work with small issues involving our Latino community in South Central Wisconsin.
 It quickly became apparent that we needed an organization to empower and support our Latino students and their families in order for our student to be able to pursue their dreams of higher education.
-A group of community volunteers joined efforts to help and work on community events in order to provide Academic Scholarships for low-income Latino students.
-This group became known as Latinos United for College Education Scholarships (LUCES)
+A group of community volunteers joined the club's efforts to help and work on community events in order to provide Academic Scholarships for low-income Latino students.
+This group became known as Latinos United for College Education Scholarships (LUCES).

-This is one of the many reasons that our volunteers and our Board of Directors are joining efforts to collaborate and partner with the local area school districts, Madison College, UW-Madison and Edgewood College.
+This is one of the many reasons that our LUCES volunteers and our Board of Directors are joining efforts to collaborate and partner with the local area school districts, Madison College, UW-Madison and Edgewood College.
 This collaboration will help provide educational opportunities to our Latino students.

 LUCES continues to work hard to provide scholarships to help pay a partial tuition and help our students achieve their dreams to have a better and brighter future, for them, their families and our Wisconsin community.
 This is a win-win for everyone.
 Let us work together to make a difference and support LUCES’ efforts by donating and volunteering.